Azure/enterprise-azure-policy-as-code/Docs/operational-scripts.md

 ## CI/CD Helpers

-The scripts `Create-AzureDevOpsBug` and `Create-GitHubIssue` create a Bug or Issue when there are one or multiple failed Remediation Tasks.
+The scripts `New-AzureDevOpsBug` and `New-GitHubIssue` create a Bug or Issue when there are one or multiple failed Remediation Tasks.

 ## Non-compliance Reports